Noise Fill Panel

 - Amount - Edit the intensity of the noise relative to a base tone (set in the Offset field).

-- Amount - Edit the shift of the base tone of the noise between darker and lighter tones.
+- Offset - Edit the shift of the base tone of the noise between darker and lighter tones.

 - Angle - Edit the angle of the noise synthesis.

-- Dimensions - Edit the dimensions used to generate the base gradient noise.
-Different values of the gradient dimension result in different noise styles.
+- Dimensions - Edit the dimensions used to generate the base noise.
+Different values of the dimension result in different noise styles.

-- Make Alpha - Enable or disable the making of an alpha channel using noise.
-When enabled, the noise fill style is synthesized with an alpha channel containing the same noise style.
+- Make Alpha - Enable or disable the creation of an alpha channel using noise.
+When enabled, the noise fill style is synthesized with an alpha channel using the noise style.

 Noise Fill View